botwiki/botwiki.org/content/about/team.md

 ### Contact us [¶](#contact){.pilcrow} {#contact}

-If you'd like to get in touch, feel free to
+If you'd like to get in touch, feel free to:

 - [send us an email](mailto:stefan@botwiki.org?cc=v@veronicabelmont.com)
 - reach out to [@botwikidotorg on Twitter](https://twitter.com/botwikidotorg)